 *I use Diamond Kosher Salt in most of my recipes unless otherwise noted.

 If after 20 minutes (of second baking), the biscotti aren’t golden, turn the oven off and let them sit in the oven for another 10-15 minutes.
 The key here is to dry them out a bit so they are nice and crunchy.

 Make ahead: Can be made ahead.
-Arrange in single layer in airtight container and keep at room temp for at least a few days, or freeze up to 3 weeks.
+Arrange in a single layer in an airtight container and keep at room temp for at least a few days, or freeze up to 3 weeks.